da99/Chee/README.md

     require "Chee"

-    Chee.server "my_server"  # If you configured server using ~/.ssh/config
+    # If you configured server using ~/.ssh/config:
-    Chee.server Hash[
+    Chee.server "my_server"

+    # You can also use the same options you would send to
+    # Net::SSH:
+    Chee.server(
-      :ip       => 'localhost',
+      'localhost',
-      :user     => 'me',
+      'me',

-      # options other than :ip/:user are sent to Net::SSH
       :password => "try to use private/public keys", :timeout  => 3
-    ]
+    )

+    # Send a command
     Chee.ssh %^ sudo add-apt-repository ppa:nginx/stable ^
 <!-- sudo apt-get install nginx -->
 <!-- ^ -->